-Matrix is a Christian charity providing a lifeline for vulnerable young people across Guildford Borough.
-Established for nearly 20 years, we are dedicated to working with young people, helping them to improve their lives, and for young people, catalysing change by nurturing, inspiring, celebrating and empowering them.
+We are a Christian charity providing a lifeline for vulnerable young people across Guildford Borough.
+Established for over 22 years, we are dedicated to working with young people, helping them to improve their lives, and for young people, catalysing change by nurturing, inspiring, connecting and empowering them.

-Over the years Matrix has met and served 1000’s of young people in schools and in the community and has made a real difference to young people’s lives.
-Today we continue to partner with young people, local organisations, churches, schools and the community to help young people make the most of their lives, enabling them to become active citizens in their communities.
+Every year Matrix serves 1000’s of young people in schools and the community, making a tangible difference to their lives.
+Partnering with young people, local organisations, churches, schools and the community we help young people make the most of their lives and become active citizens in their communities.

-We work with schools, as an integral part of their pastoral system, providing professional Mental Health First Aid trained Youth Workers to build long-term relationships and walk alongside young people in their life’s journey.
-Some of this work is preventative, but much is responding to the growing level of wellbeing needs amongst young people.
+In schools, as an integral part of the pastoral system, we provide professional Mental Health First Aid trained Youth Workers to walk alongside young people in their life’s journey.
+Some of this is preventative, but much is responding to the growing level of emotional wellbeing and mental health needs amongst young people.